pkinlen/Sha256/README.md

 The graph is deterministic and the structure does not change for different inputs.
 Though the values the nodes are set to depend on the inputs.

-The input nodes are set at the start, all other nodes have either one precedent (when a NOT operator is used) or two precedents in the case when an XOR or AND is used.
+The input nodes are set at the start, all other nodes have either one precedent (when a NOT operator is used) or two precedents (when an XOR or AND is used).

 This algorithm does not try to be fast!
 If you want a quick implementation of Sha256 written in Java then don't use this code.